How Domain Mapping Works

-After you’ve allowed ample time for your changes to propagate (24 to 72 hours), you can add your custom domain to the Domain Mapping page which is located under “Tools” on the My Network page.
+After you’ve allowed ample time for your changes to propagate (24 to 72 hours), you can add your custom domain to the Domain Mapping page, which is located on the Site and Pages area of your Social Site Manager.

 If you see an error message when you try to save your custom domain, this means that the DNS settings are not correct.
 You will want to double check your DNS settings using http://tools.whois.net/dig in order to identify what the issue is.
-If your DNS settings are correct and you continue to experience an issue setting up domain mapping, head to the My Network page and click the Support link to send us a message!
+If your DNS settings are correct and you continue to experience an issue setting up domain mapping, head to the Support area of your Dashboard to send us a message!

 Network Inaccessible Due to DNS Settings